Article 1 was started by the team from Waging Peace, a human rights organisation which was founded in 2004 to lobby on Sudan and in particular Darfur.

 We work with lawyers, Sudanese tribal leaders and community heads in the UK, making us the only targeted organisation helping Sudanese asylum seekers access the services to which they are entitled.
 Because we conduct in-depth research, we have a thorough understanding of the dangers facing asylum seekers if they are returned to Sudan.

-We are redeveloping this website, but in the meantime you can find out about what our team is up to via our sister NGO Waging Peace.
+one direction imagine he's dating someone else We are redeveloping this website, but in the meantime you can find out about what our team is up to via our sister NGO Waging Peace.

-WHAT DOES ARTICLE 1 DO?
+go to link WHAT DOES ARTICLE 1 DO?

 - We give support and advice to Darfuri asylum seekers in the UK, helping them navigate the complexities of the immigration system